Contact Ussite maplink to home page

 back to Guitar Effects Processors

-• Next in line would be your distortions, overdrive, fuzz boxes, etc., because you want to put high-gain devices on a clean signal, not a processed one.
+• Next in line are your distortions, overdrive, fuzz boxes, etc., because you want to put high-gain devices on a clean signal, not a processed one.

 • Next, add your "time" effects such as chorus, flanger, phase shifter, tremolo, and pitch shift effects such as octave, etc. The order doesn't matter that much.

 • Place delay and reverb effects last in the chain (closest to the input of your amplifier).
-This way you can have the chorus or flanging effects on repeats, and your active effects can be heard in the decaying reverb.
+This way you can have the chorus or flanging effects on repeats, and you can hear your active effects in the decaying reverb.
 Also, if a reverb or delay effect gets "processed" through distortion or time effects, they tend to get muddy and undefined.

-• Boss AW3 Wah "Tone" devices such as a wah can be placed before or after your distortion pedals depending on your desired effect.
+• Boss AW3 Wah "Tone" devices such as wah can be placed before or after distortion pedals depending on your desired effect.
 It is common to place the wah first in the chain.
-That way, whatever is going on after the wah will be affected by the tonal variations produced by it.
-But it can produce some very cool and intense effects when placed last, as well.
+That way, whatever is going on after the wah will be affected by the tonal variations it produces.
+It can produce some very cool and intense effects when placed last, as well.

-But don't live by the "rules"!
-Experiment and build your own unique sound!
-You can't break anything, so plug it in, and see how it sounds.
-Even if you have two or three pedals, spend some time playing around with their placement until you find out what sounds good to your ears.
-Some of the most adventurous and accomplished players have found unique and interesting sounds by breaking the rules.
+But don't live by the "rules!"
+Experiment and build your own sound!
+You can't break anything, so plug it in and see how it sounds.
+Even if you have two or three pedals, spend some time playing around with their placement until you find what sounds good to your ears.
+Some of the most accomplished players have found unique and interesting sounds by breaking the rules.

 back to Guitar Effects Processors